Douglas Cochrane, 12th Earl of Dundonald: Military career

 In April 1902, it was announced that Lord Dundonald would be appointed General Officer Commanding the Militia of Canada, the senior military officer in Canada.
 He left Liverpool on 15 July, and arrived in Quebec and Ottawa later the same month to take up his position.
-He and his family stayed at Crichton Lodge in Rockcliffe, Ottawa. during his time at Canada, he was able to change the dress codes of many Scottish regiments to align more with their culture.
+He and his family stayed at Crichton Lodge in Rockcliffe, Ottawa, Ian McAllister of Morton College, Oxford was appointed as his private secretary whilst in charge.
+During his time at Canada, he authored a scheme for the reorganisation of the Canadian militia on entirely new lines, which was adopted, he also wrote a drill & training book, directed towards Cavalry & infantry, additionally, he revamped the cadet corps structure and established several other associations aimed at enhancing the militia.
+He was also able to change the dress codes of many Scottish regiments to align more with their culture.
 He served in Canada for two years until he was dismissed by the dominion cabinet due to his outburst at a dinner in Montreal, described as "utterances at a banquet" in newspaper articles and officially termed "Indiscretion and insubordination" by the cabinet.

 In defence of his critics, Dundonald asserted that communication between him and the minister of the militia had been corrupted which left Canada defenceless.

-In 1910, Douglas was appointed the first 'gold stick in waiting' for king George V, and on arrival of Theodore Roosevelt, he was the king's 'aide de camp'.
+In 1910, Douglas, after being appointed colonel of the 2nd Life Guards in April 1907. was appointed the first 'gold stick in waiting' for king George V, and on arrival of Theodore Roosevelt, he was the king's 'aide de camp'.

 He later served in the First World War as Chairman of the Admiralty Committee on Smoke Screens in 1915.

+In 1921, he became a 'special ambassador' to the Peruvian Centenary.